Best iPhone headphones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best iPhone headphones you can buy in 2021.

-The iPhone is one of the finest phones around.
+The iPhone is one of the best smartphones around.
 With thousands of apps, a user-friendly design and an amazing camera, no wonder it's the handset of choice for millions of people around the world.
 The biggest draw for us, though, is the brilliant sound quality.

-That's where we come in.
-We've selected only the best iPhone headphones from our recent reviews that are compatible with Apple's handset so you can get the very best audio from your iPhone 11, iPhone 11 Pro, iPhone 11 Pro Max or any iPhone for that matter.
-All styles are catered for, as are all budgets.
+But your options aren't just limited to Apple.
+Below, we've selected only the best iPhone headphones from our recent reviews that are compatible with Apple's handset so you can get the very best audio from your iPhone 12, iPhone 12 Mini, iPhone 12 Pro Max or any iPhone for that matter.

-Remember: newer iPhones don't have a 3.5mm headphone jack, so some pairs on this list will require a Lightning to 3.5mm adapter, although the majority are wireless designs.
-Check you've got access to one before you buy.
+Remember: newer iPhones don't have a 3.5mm headphone jack, so some pairs on this list will require a Lightning to 3.5mm adapter (although the majority recommended below are wireless designs).
+Check you have access to one before you buy.

 So which will you choose?
 Wireless or wired?
 Noise-cancelling or noise-isolating?
 In-ear, on-ear or over-ear?
 Have a look and see which jump out at you.